caido/documentation/src/guides/workflows/add_header.md

 - The `On intercept request` will output `$on_intercept_request.request` which represents the request that passed through the Caido proxy.
 - The request will be sent to the `In Scope` Node.
 This will check if the request is within your current scope.
 - If the request is within scope it will be passed to the `JavaScript` Node.
-If it is not - the Workflow be exited.
+If it is not - the Workflow will end.
 - Once the request has been processed by the script in the `JavaScript Node`, the Workflow will come to an end.

 ## Typing